ashh640/Rich-Autocomplete/README.md

 ## License

 MIT License - use this as you wish, in both free or commercial projects.
-Attribution or a link to this github page is always welcome, but certainly not mandatory.